nthomson-pivotal/paasify-pae/README.md

 ## Quick Start

-You must have Terraform 0.12 installed to proceed.
+You must have Terraform 0.12 installed to proceed. copy `.envrc-example` to `.envrc` and tune it. source this to set some AWS auth environment variables.
+`source .envrc` # or install [direnv](https://direnv.net/)

-Create a file named `main.tf` will the following contents:
+Create a file named `main.tf` with the following contents:

 ```
 module "paasify" {